PabloFLPs/my-proxy/README.md

 ```
 So the Proxy receives requests from the internal network (LAN) and forward them to the internet and vice versa.

-**The proxy server requests data from external API and serves the user that information**
+**The proxy server requests data from external API and serves the user that information.**

 - Create a directory.
 In this case, mine is:
 	`my-proxy`